 Therefore, the large variations in temperature and density overwhelm (or mask) their "own" values, an effect that is accentuated in density, with $\sigma > 2 < N_p >$ for five events.
-Hence, this "masking" effect could be a reasonable source for the large errors associated with synthetic profiles of density and temperature, as well.
-In order to explore that, we present the errors (ε) for density and temperature in terms of their associated σ in Figure 8 (b).
-In the panel we note that all temperature errors (green bars) are less than their standard deviation ($\varepsilon_T < \sigma_T$), confirming that temperature variations are larger than our error.
-We also note a similar behavior for density (orange bars), where most of errors are less than the variations of data ($\varepsilon{Np} < \sigma{Np}$).
-In Figure 8 (b) we also plot the errors calculated for median values of density (gray bars), which are significantly less than $(\varepsilon{<N>} < \varepsilon{Np})$; with the exception of event 5 and 10 where $\varepsilon{<N>} > \varepsilon{Np}$.
-We believe this decrease in error between $\varepsilon{<N>}$ and ε{Np} is because using median values, instead of the collection of data points, reduces the masking effect, if present.
+Hence, this "masking" effect could be a reasonable source of the large errors associated with synthetic profiles of density and temperature, as well.
+In order to explore that, we present the errors (ε) for density and temperature in terms of their associated σ in Fig. 8b.
+In the panel we note that all temperature errors (green bars) are less than their standard deviation $(\varepsilon_T < \sigma_T)$, confirming that temperature variations are larger than our error.
+We also note a similar behavior for density (orange bars), where most of the errors are less than the variations of data ($\varepsilon{N_p} < \sigma{N_p}$).
+In Fig. 8b we also plot the errors calculated for median values of density (grey bars), which are significantly less than ($\varepsilon{<N>} < \varepsilon{N_p}$), with the exception of Events 5 and 10, where $\varepsilon{<N>} > \varepsilon{N_p}$.
+We believe this decrease in error between $\varepsilon{<N>}$ and ε{N_p} is because using median values, instead of the collection of data points, reduces the masking effect, if present.

-As we commented in last paragraph, events 5 and 10 had errors significantly larger than the proper variations of density data.
-We interpret this condition as another possible source for error present in these events.
-In order to identify such an error source, we searched for conditions that these events shared in common.
-After inspecting the in situ profiles (see Figure 5), we realized that the events have solar wind behind (yellow solid lines) faster than the solar wind ahead of them (green solid lines); such solar wind being even faster than the CME tailing regions.
+As we commented in the last paragraph, Events 5 and 10 had errors significantly larger than the proper variations of density data.
+We interpret this condition as another possible source of error present in these events.
+In order to identify such an error source, we searched for conditions that these events had in common.
+After inspecting the in situ profiles (see Fig. 5), we realized that the events have solar wind behind (yellow solid lines) faster than the solar wind ahead of them (green solid lines), such solar wind being even faster than the CME tailing regions.
 Those differences in speeds could be driving a compression of the CME by the ambient solar wind, a compression that might be the additional source of error commented earlier.
 Table 1 lists the values for solar wind measurements ahead and behind the CMEs.